Lixxia/SchoolCode/README.md

 ## C
 Code that has been written during my Programming Language Concepts course.

+## Ruby
+Also written during my Programming Language Concepts class.
+See comments in code for explanations.

 ## Java
 ### WordCount.java
 This was written during a course I took (Basics of Cloud Computing) while studying abroad at the University of Tartu.
 We were tasked with using the Hadoop mapreduce project and modifying an example to serve as a word count.
 Given a folder containing several books in .txt format it would ignore the punctuation marks and go through each file separately producing a count of all the clear words.
 Finally we created a partioner class to direct all books whose file began with the same name to the same reduce task.